CRO AB Test

 A/B testing functions as the validation mechanism within CRO.
 A practical example:

-Through CRO research, you might discover users abandoning carts at a high rate.
+Through CRO audit research, you might discover users abandoning carts at a high rate.
 The CRO process involves analyzing the checkout flow and identifying potential issues.
 A/B testing then allows you to test different solutions by comparing versions of the checkout process to determine which performs better.
 However, it's crucial to consider how changes to the checkout process might affect other parts of the user journey.

 The iterative nature of this process means that successful organizations are constantly testing, learning, and implementing improvements based on real user behavior and preferences.